 My 4 year old daughter loves coming to the post office with me.
 She loves putting items on the scales to be weighed and passing parcels through the hatch to the cashier.
 Additionally, she likes flicking through the leaflets while we wait in line.
 When I was asked to review the Casdon Post Office set, I knew she’d be thrilled!

 Casdon Post Office

-The attention to detail is amazing!
-You get a stack of “official” looking Post Office forms – for passports, car tax and driving licence.
-There are even two (now outdated) Tax Discs on sale, as well as some paying in and withdrawal slips, so you can keep track of your Post Office Savings.
+The attention to detail in the Casdon Post Office set is amazing!
+You get a stack of “official” looking Post Office forms… For passports, car tax and driving licence.
+There are even two (now outdated) Tax Discs on sale, some paying in and withdrawal slips, so you can keep track of your Post Office Savings.